RAJI-Zakaria/android-hid/README.md

 This application helps you organize your shortcuts into decks for quick and easy access.
 Providing you control over your conntected devices through bluetooth.

+**Features:**
+- home page listing all boards (we can create new boards).
+- board page listing all Keys (we can create new keys).
+- Bluetooth page to connect phone with targeted device.

 Note : `Pity, didn't have enough time to add cursor sender to use the phone as a track pad`.

 **Installation:**